Historically Black church honors leaders for their service to others in 2020

 "Romelia and I have put in, not just hours of endless effort, but days, weeks and months of endless effort and we do it for our community and for the love of God and it's nice to be recognized by those people that we worked so hard for."

-White characterized the honor as the results of what happens when a community works together.
+White characterized the honor as the result of what happens when a community works together.

-White said the battle against COVID is not over and he urges residents to continue using the same health and safety protocols that have been in place now for almost a year.
-He said the health department will continue to conduct vaccination clinics in order to help stop the spread and give folks peace of mind.
+White said the battle against COVID is not over and he urges residents to continue using the same health and safety protocols that have been in place for almost a year.
+He said the health department will continue to conduct vaccination clinics in order to help stop the spread.

-In the next two weeks, White said, Marion County will receive a "one-time allotment" of 1,252 doses this week and next week.
-After that, allotments will again drop down to the mid-300 range.
+In the next two weeks, White said, Marion County will receive a "one-time allotment" of 1,252 doses each for this week and next week.
+After that, allotments will again drop down to the mid-300 dose range.
 The target group currently, he said, is residents age 65 and older.

 The remaining Trailblazer Legacy Award honorees are: